zeptofine/Blender-Launcher-V2/docs/mkdocs/settings.md

 ### Show Tray Icon

 :   Toggles the visibility of the tray icon.
 If the option is disabled, **Blender Launcher** will shut down after closing its **Main Window**.
+If this option is enabled, to completely close the **Blender Launcher** you need to close it through its **tray icon** on the bottom right.
+The icon may be hidden under the arrow icon located to the left of the tray icon.

 ### Launch Minimized To Tray